iwhite90/ScalaForTheInterested/chapters/Section07.md

 }
 ```

 How can we get the `alerter` to be a `ConsolePrinterStub` instead?
 In fact, we've already learnt the tools we need to do this.
 We're going to use a combination of *traits* and *constructor parameters* to decide whether we want a `ConsolePrinter` or a `ConsolePrinterStub` at the point we create the `MilkCarton` object.
-First lets create a trait representing objects that have an `alert` method.
+First let's create a trait representing objects that have an `alert` method.

 ```
 trait Alerter {